Skip to content

 Whitelist Simulations in Exchange Online

-This guide describes how to whitelist Nimblr Simulated attacks in Microsoft Exchange Online.
+This guide describes how to allowlist Nimblr's Simulated Attacks in Microsoft Exchange Online.

 Whitelist Connection Filter